 Give It Some Kick

 A dash of liqueur or spirits turns your everyday coffee into a festive adult cocktail.
 Try liqueurs like cinnamon schnapps, orange-flavored liqueur or amaretto, or old standbys like Irish cream, rum or whiskey.
 (You can also whip up the ultimate Irish coffee for your guests.)
+Plus, try our favorite coffee cocktail recipes.

 Add a Sprinkle